FreyaRhianna/corda-sample-summaries/README.md

 		to some productId you use internally to keep track of your stock.
 ### Extending this sample

-- There is no code in `SalaryRateOracle` that handles the situation where a pay rate is missing.
+- Add code in `SalaryRateOracle` to handle the case where a pay rate is missing.
 - In `InvoiceContract` write a clause that supports a partial payment.
 - Create code that registers a new job when it commences and links the invoice to that job.